TormodLandet/raschii/documentation/wave_models.rst

 Combining the air and wave velocities
 =====================================

+The combined velocity field in the water and air domains can be obtained by simply changing the stream function at the free surface.
+The result obtained by using Fenton stream functions in the water and air phases can be seen on the left in the below figure.
+The velocities normal to the surface are continuous, while the velocities parallel to the surface are discontinuous with magnitues of approximately the same size, but different directions.
+This is similar to what can be found in many textbooks for potential flow linear waves on the interface between two fluids.
+Full continuity cannot be enforced without any viscosity.
+The divergence of the velocity in the resulting field is naturally quite high at the discontinuity when the combined water and air velocity field is projected into a finite element space.

 .. figure:: figures/air_vel_compare.png
    :alt: comparison of blended and unblended stream function velocities near the
          free surface

-   Comparison of blended and unblended stream function velocities near the free surface.
-Fenton wave and FentonAir solution for wave heigh 12m, depth 200 m and wave length 100 m with an fifth order approximation and 100 m air layer.
+   Comparison of unblended and blended stream function velocities near the free surface.
+Fenton wave and FentonAir solution for wave height 12m, depth 200 m and wave length 100 m with an fifth order stream function and a 100 m air layer thickness above the still water height.

-The resulting velocity field can be seen on the left in the above figure.
-As can be seen the velocities in the water and air phases are reasonably continuous, but some discrepancies are highlighted.
-The divergence in the field is quite high at the discontinuity when the combined water and air velocity field is projected into a finite element space.

 To combat these problems the two stream functions are blended together.
 The stream function in the water domain is left entirely undisturbed, but from the free surface and a distance :math:`\tau` up into the air—by default the same as twice the wave height—the stream function in the water is smoothly transitioned into the the stream function in the air.
 The results can be seen in the right image.
-Since the blending is done to create a new stream function the resulting velocity field is exactly divergence free.
-The resulting total stream function and velocity components are
+Since the blending is done to create a new stream function, the resulting velocity field is exactly divergence free.
+The resulting blended stream function and its velocity components are

 .. math::